-Getting there is another story altogether.
-It can be quite overwhelming figuring out how to get to Nusa Penida so I’ve put together a guide on everything you need to know about getting to Nusa Penida.
+Getting from Bali to Nusa Penida is another story altogether.
+It can be quite overwhelming figuring out how to get to Nusa Penida from Bali so I’ve put together this complete guide on everything you need to know about how to get to Nusa Penida.

-Though I have also included detailed information on other routes such as Nusa Lembongan to Nusa Penida, Gili to Nusa Penida, Lombok to Nusa Penida and Java to Nusa Penida.
+Though I have also included some information on other routes such as Nusa Lembongan to Nusa Penida, Gili to Nusa Penida, Lombok to Nusa Penida, and Java to Nusa Penida.

-HOW TO GET TO NUSA PENIDA
+OVERVIEW – HOW TO GET TO NUSA PENIDA

 Here is a quick overview of how to get to Nusa Penida that you will find in this post:

-1. Bali to Nusa Penida by fast boat
+- Bali to Nusa Penida by fast boat

-2. Nusa Penida day trip from Bali
+- Nusa Penida day trip from Bali

-3. Nusa Lembongan to Nusa Penida
+- Nusa Lembongan to Nusa Penida

-4. Gili Island to Nusa Penida
+- Gili Island to Nusa Penida

-5. Lombok to Nusa Penida
+- Lombok to Nusa Penida

-6. Java to Nusa Penida
+- Java to Nusa Penida

 BALI TO NUSA PENIDA

-How to get from Bali to Nusa Penida I hear you ask?
+How to get to Nusa Penida from Bali I hear you ask?

 Simply, you’re going to have to get the boat from Bali to Nusa Penida.
-As I mentioned, Bali is a big place and the boats only really go from one spot, Sanur Beach Port, which is located in Southeast Bali.
+As I mentioned, Bali is a big place, and the boats only really go from one spot, Sanur Beach Port, which is located in Southeast Bali.

-Boats operate from Bali to Nusa Penida 7 days a week and you will find that there is a boat leaving every couple of hours throughout the day.
+Boats operate 7 days a week and you will find that there is a boat leaving every couple of hours throughout the day.

 Conveniently, when you book your ticket online in advance for the boat from Sanur to Nusa Penida this also includes a hotel pick-up and drop-off from your hotel in Bali to Sanur Beach Port.

 Here is a list of journey times from the popular tourist hubs in Bali to get to Sanur:

-• Canggu to Sanur: 1-hour
+- Canggu to Sanur: 1 hour

-• Seminyak to Sanur: 45 minutes
+- Seminyak to Sanur: 45 minutes

-• Kuta to Sanur: 30 minutes
+- Kuta to Sanur: 30 minutes

-• Uluwatu to Sanur: 1-hour
+- Uluwatu to Sanur: 1 hour

-- Ubud to Sanur: 1-hour
+- Ubud to Sanur: 1 hour